cerfacs-globc/icclim/doc/source/how_to/dask.rst

 ~~~~~~~~~~~~~~~~~~~~
 The warning would be: ``PerformanceWarning: Increasing number of chunks by factor of xx``.
 This warning is usually raised when computing percentiles.
-In percentiles calculus step, the data used to compute the percentile grow significantly in-memory.
+In percentiles calculation step, the intermediary data generated to compute percentiles is much larger than the initial data.
 First, because of the rolling window used to retrieve all values of each day, the analysed data is multiplied by
 window size (usually by 5).
 Then, on temperatures indices such as Tx90p, we compute percentiles for each day of year (doy).
 This means we must read almost all chunks of time dimension.
-To avoid consuming all RAM at once with this, icclim/xclim internally re-chunk data that's why dask warns
+To avoid consuming all RAM at once with these, icclim/xclim internally re-chunk data that's why dask warns
 that many chunks are being created.
 In that case this warning can be ignored.